ashwanijha04/Data_Analysis/README.md

 Go to options->Request Desktop site
 After you are in desktop mode, open the ipynb file to view it.

+## Requirements to Run notebook on the local Machine

+1. Install Jupyter from here[http://jupyter.readthedocs.io/en/latest/install.html]
+2. Open a terminal and type 'jupyter notebook'.
+This will start the kernel and open a browser.
+3. Navigate to your ipynb file and start working.

 ## Files
 This contains two files -
 1. Titanic Data Analysis.ipynb : This is a jupyter notebook where the analysis is done.